do-not-track-me/isothiazoline-allergy/safe-and-unsafe-products.md

 - Softcare (at least wool and leather cleaning products) (BIT & MI)

 ## specific products that i've checked
-- Havu Mäntysuopa (at least liquid versions) (MIT and BIT, probably large quantities) (this was a bit of a surprise since it's kind of marketed as a natural product.)
+- Havu Mäntysuopa (at least liquid versions) (MIT and BIT, probably large quantities) (this was a bit of a surprise since it's kind of marketed as a natural product.) i even found [a report of it affecting pets](https://www.iltalehti.fi/kotimaa/a/b78562ab-8c6f-4efd-9d37-2e77db676e31)
 - Suma Rapid D6 (window cleaning spray) (BIT)
 - Extreme stain and odour remover (for pet stains) (BIT)